Building service and home building work contract complaints

 Building remedy order

-A building remedy order can be issued by the Building Commissioner when they are satisfied that a building service that is subject to a building complaint has not been carried out in a proper or proficient manner or is faulty or unsatisfactory.
+The Building Commissioner may issue a building remedy order if satisfied the regulated building service subject to the complaint has not been carried out in a proper or proficient manner or is faulty or unsatisfactory.

 A building remedy order may require a person who carried out the regulated building service to: